anav-dev/runner-crush/assets/docs/test/TESTING.md

 ## Browsers Testing

-Manually testing has been performed on the following web browsers: Google Chrome, Safari, and Microsoft Edge.
+Manual testing has been performed on the following web browsers: Google Chrome, Safari, and Microsoft Edge.

 Additionally, testing has been carried out on the following phone devices: Xiaomi 12 Lite, Huawei P Smart and Samsung s14.
-Performing those phone tests a bug was found, the game squares are not draggable on small screens.
+When performing those phone tests a bug was found, the game squares are not draggable on small screens.

 > Further information about the bug found on: [Bugs Section](https://github.com/anav-dev/runner-crush/blob/main/assets/docs/test/TESTING.md#bugs).